wkiger2/FinalProject/README.md

  Please ensure your paths look like this before running our programs. <br />

 4) Create conda environment <br />
--There are 2 .yml files included in the repo to reproduce our conda environments, environment_nobuilds.yml which is less system dependant.
+There are 2 .yml files included in the repo to reproduce our conda environments, environment_nobuilds.yml which is less system dependant.
 The complete .yml file with the build information is named environment.yml